OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

         @using OCBlazorLib
     ```

 - Now create a Layout for our Blazor application in `OCBlazorLib`.
-Create a folder `Layout` and add new files `MainLayout.razor` and `MainLayout.razor.css` with following content.
+Create a folder `Layout` and add new files `MainLayout.razor` and `MainLayout.razor.css` with the following content.

 === "MainLayout.razor"